Site Map: MAIN / This Page How beautiful upon the mountains are the feet of him who brings good news. Isaiah 52:7

 = = = = = = = = = = = = = = = = = = = = = =

-Thanks to all of you for providing the chemistry which has made this site a success. — Especially those of you who have graciously allowed us to show your photos on this website — you're looking good!
+Thanks to all of you Good Readers for providing the Chemistry which has made this site a Glowing Success. — Especially those of you who have graciously allowed us to reprint your emails and show photos of you and by you on this website — you're looking good!
+As of June 1, 2019, it enters its 20th year of publication.
+The DIGESTWORLD Issues and the rest of the doyletics website pages have received over 21.6 MILLION VISITORS ! ! !

 ~~ NOTE: DIGESTWORLD is a Trademark of 21st Century Education, Inc. ~~

-The cost of keeping this website on-line with its 18 Gbytes of bandwidth a month is about $25 a month.
+The cost of keeping this website on-line with its 300 Gbytes of bandwidth a month is about $50 a month.
 Thank you, our Good Readers, for continuing to patronize our advertisers when they provide products and services you are seeking as you visit any of our web pages.
 Remember the ads are dynamically displayed and every time you read even the same page a second time, you may find new products and services displayed for your review.
 Our reviews, digests, tidbits, etc, all our webpages act as Google magnets to bring folks to the website to learn about doyletics and frequent our advertisers, so they support one another in effect.

 We welcome your contributions to the support of the website and research into the science of doyletics.
-For our street address, email Bobby at the address found on this page: http://www.doyletics.com/bobby.htm.
-Every $25 contribution helps keep this website on-line for another month.
+To obtain our street address, email Bobby at the address found on this page: http://www.doyletics.com/bobby.htm and we will send it to you.
+Every $50 subscription helps toward keeping this website on-line for another month.
+If you can't send money, at least show your support by sharing your favorite Issue of DIGESTWORLD and Reviews with a friend.

 We wish to thank all Good Readers who have made a contribution to the doyletics.com website!
-A special thanks to Chris and Carla Bryant of Corpus Christi!
+Special thanks go to Chris and Carla Bryant in Corpus Christi and Gary Lee-Nova in Canada!

-You can read a description of how to do a Speed Trace:
+You can read a description of how to do a Speed Trace (either in English or Spanish):

 Learn to Do a Speed Trace Here